THE CHURCH PRESENTS MARY AS 'EVER VIRGIN'

 Several degrees of relationship are implied by the term 'brother'

-It should be recalled that no specific term exists in Hebrew and Aramaic to express the word "cousin", and that the terms "brother" and "sister", therefore had a far broader meaning which included several degrees of relationship.
+It should be recalled that no specific term exists in Hebrew and Aramaic to express the word "cousin", and that the terms "brother" and "sister" therefore included several degrees of relationship.
 In fact, the phrase "brothers of Jesus" indicates "the children" of a Mary who was a disciple of Christ (cf. Mt 27:56) and who is significantly described as "the other Mary" (Mt 28:1).
-"They are close relations of Jesus, according to an Old Testament expression" (Catechism of the Catholic Church,n.
+"They are close relations of Jesus, according to an Old Testament expression" (Catechism of the Catholic Church, n.
 500).

 Mary Most Holy is thus the "ever virgin".
 Her prerogative is the consequence of her divine motherhood which totally consecrated her to Christ's mission of redemption.